dcm4che/dcm4chee-arc-cs/docs/networking/specs/storage/storage.rst

 Association is detected then the Association is closed.
 The Behavior of STORAGE-SCP AE during communication failure is summarized in the following table:

-.. csv-table:: Table 4.2.1.4-6.: STORAGE-SCP AE Storage Service Communication Failure Reasons
+.. csv-table:: STORAGE-SCP AE Storage Service Communication Failure Reasons
    :header: "Exception", "Reason"
    :file: storage-scp-communication-failure-reasons.csv